vnetcon/curvy/README.md

 ```

 ## Example of sql based REST API
-In this example we have a very simple as a rest endpoint
+In this example we have a very simple sql as a rest endpoint sql

 ```sql
 select 'Jhon' as "FirstName", 'Smith' as "LastName" --[json];